 The next day, the problem was back, with poor acceleration on the school run.
-I emailed the guys at JZM Porsche servicing and asked what they thought.
-They suggested a few things, but could stick it on their Porsche PIWIS the following day to be sure.
-Next morning, I dropped the kids to school and headed for JZM in Kings Langley, where we plugged it in and read the fault codes.
+I emailed Chris at JZM and asked what he thought.
+There were a few suggestions, but he could stick it on their Porsche PIWIS the following day to be sure.
+Next morning, I dropped the kids to school and headed for Kings Langley, where we plugged it in and read the fault codes.

 There were a few things on there (as usual for any Cayenne), but one I had been looking for: crankshaft position sensor fault.
 The ECU said it had last happened at 41k miles, but first happened at 63k miles even though the car was now on 157k miles.
 I couldn’t see anything else.
 Mike had a good look through everything – bit of a pain as the Cayenne takes ages to give up its codes and the PIWIS diagnostic walk-throughs only work on post-2006 cars – before deciding to do a master reset, run it again, then read the codes and see what was showing.

 Having done the reset, the Cayenne wouldn’t start.
 It would crank and crank but no start.
 Complete failure in the best possible place: a decent independent Porsche workshop!
 We left it a while and then like magic it started fine.
 As the last major fault code had been for crankshaft position sensor, we agreed this was the first thing to change.
 I borrowed a courtesy car and Mike changed the sensor the following day, which seemed to cure the problem.